Prison transport turned into Chiefs party bus stolen in Kansas City

 But now they are frustrated that the bus is missing.
 There have been some sightings on Facebook, the most recent at the Raytown Wal-Mart.

 The family says the situation has been reported to the Kansas City Police Department.
-FOX4 has reached out for additional details.
+WDAF-TV has reached out for additional details.

 Now the family is asking for the public’s help, keeping an eye out for the bus from 1979.
 It was a vehicle largely ignored until it was bought by Castro.